FAQ

 Choose the next step based on what the issue now needs.

-If you want a reusable operating layer you can use on your own, start with Knowledge.
-If the issue is real but still hard to scope, start with a Structuring Session.
-If the issue is clear enough to work through over a short period, a Focused Project may fit better.
-If you need recurring review and decision support, move to Advisory.
+If you want a reusable product layer you can use on your own, start with Knowledge.
+If the issue is real but still hard to scope, a Structuring Session is often the best first move.
+If the issue is clear enough to work through over a bounded period, a Focused Project / AI Governance Sprint may fit better.
+If you need recurring review and decision support, consider Advisory Support.
 If the issue is still hard to classify, use Contact.

 Related pages